postfinance/kubenurse/README.md

 Metric type: `path_$KUBELET_HOSTNAME`

 ## Metrics
-All checks create exposed metrics, that can be used to monitor:
+All performed checks expose metrics which can be used to monitor/alert:

 - SDN network latencies and errors
 - kubelet-to-kubelet network latencies and errors